FTLam11/fronk-tolks/README.md

 Disclaimer: This talk concerns testing during the development of web/mobile applications for external users.
-Thus, frameworks/library testing, human factors, UX testing, subject testing, manual testing, etc... is out of scope.
+Thus, frameworks/library testing, human factors, UX testing, subject testing, manual testing, etc... are out of scope.

 The topics for this talk are: